In This Section

 - Five-year Continuing Certificate:Complete 150 clock hours based on school psychologist Domains of Practice.

+School psychologists may choose to obtain a second tier certificate, which is optional, the professional.
+School Psychologists may obtain a professional certificate as a Nationally Certified School Psychologist (NCSP).
 All school psychologists, including those who hold a professional certification through the attainment and maintenance of their NCSP, must complete 3 hours (minimum) of training in suicide prevention from an approved curriculum.

 An "emergency credential" is offered to finishing interns who are operating in a school district that has an unfilled position with no applicant pool.

 A "Conditioanal Certificate" is available.
 The candidate shall hold a bachelor's degree.
 Must submit official transcripts verifying degree.
 The candidate shall have completed all required course work for a master's or education specialist degree in psychology/school psychology.
 The candidate shall be enrolled in and have substantially completed a state-approved school psychologist preparation program (Form 4026E-1).
 The candidate shall be participating in the required internshp.
 Reissue - A Conditional ESA Certificate for the role of school psychologist may be reissued upon verification the candidate continues to meet all conditions for the first issuance of the certificate (Form 4026E-1) and completion of 50 clock hours or equivalent course work since the issuance of the most recent Conditional ESA Certificate for the role, as verified by the employer.
 The course work must be designed to support the individual's knowledge or skills to better assist students in meeting state learning goals.

 Continuing Education Requirements:

 Five-year Residency or Professional Certificate Renewal: the ESA must attest to the completion of a PESB-approved suicide prevention training(link is external) in the state of Washington within the five years previous to application Form 4020S